 Do I need to attend all webinars to get the certificate?

 No, you do not have to attend all the webinars.
-We will provide webinar recordings after the live session.
+We will provide recordings of the webinar after the live session.
 You will be eligible for the certificate only if you successfully complete the assignment at the end of the Cogitatum.
-This assignment will be in the form of an Multiple Choice Question (MCQ) or an essay question.
+This assignment will be in the form of a Multiple Choice Question (MCQ) or an essay question.
 That said, we strongly insist that you do not skip any webinars in order to extract maximum value.